Air South (Georgia)

 Air South was an airline from the United States.
 Founded as Nationwide Airlines Southeast in 1969, the company had its headquarters in St. Simons, Georgia.
-Out of its base at Atlanta Municipal Airport, Air South operated regional scheduled passenger flights within the southeastern USA, using a small fleet of Fairchild F-27 and Martin 4-0-4 aircraft, as well as the Beechcraft Model 99.
+Out of its base at Atlanta Municipal Airport, Air South operated regional scheduled passenger flights within the southeastern US, using a small fleet of Fairchild F-27 and Martin 4-0-4 aircraft, as well as the Beechcraft Model 99.

 In 1975, Air South was acquired by Florida Airlines and became a wholly owned subsidiary, along with Shawnee Airlines.
 Over the following years, Air South continued flight operations under its own branding.
 As a consequence of the Airline Deregulation Act, it was eventually shut down in 1978.
+Florida Airlines then operated as Florida Airlines and Air South until 1981.

 Route network

 In the early 1970s, Air South offered a network of domestic flights to the following destinations: